 Day 02: Trek Preparation

-After being briefed about the trip and introduced with the guide, you will be free in the afternoon.
+After being briefed about the trip and introduced to the guide, you will be free in the afternoon.
 You can pack up the essentials for the trek have dinner and stay overnight.

 Day 03: Drive from Kathmandu to Soti Khola (730m) through Arughat (570m)- 7 hours